jguo1002/deep-learning-specialization-coursera/NOTES.md

 > 2. Run one step of forward pass to get $a^{<t+1>}$ and $\hat{y}^{<t+1>}$
 > 3. Sampling the next index with the probability in $\hat{y}^{<t+1>}$.
 Use `np.random.choice`
 > 4. Update to $x^{<t>}$.
 Set `x[idx] = 1`

+### Week3: Sequence Models & Attention Mechanism

+**Why not use greedy search?**

+> Picking the best first word one by one does not maximize the conditional probability.
+The translation may be a common English sentence but not the succinct translation.